 - The customer who rented the scooter and then failed to drop it off at the agreed-upon location.

-- The city, which is responsible for keeping sidewalks clear of obstacles that could injure others.
+- The city, is responsible for keeping sidewalks clear of obstacles that could injure others.
 Questions of the city’s liability often come into play in cases when the hazard where the injury occurred was a location that the city staff knew scooter riders often used as a drop-off location and the staff did not take measures to prevent it.